mathy/mathy_envs/website/docs/index.md

 ## Contributors

-Mathy wouldn't be possible without the contributions of the following people:
+Mathy Envs wouldn't be possible without the contributions of the following people:

 <div class="contributors-wrapper">
 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->